googleapis/cloud-trace-nodejs/README.md

 ## Custom Tracing API

 The custom tracing API can be used to create custom trace spans.
 A *span* is a particular unit of work within a trace, such as an RPC request.
 Spans may be nested; the outermost span is called a *root span*, even if there are no nested child spans.
 Root spans typically correspond to incoming requests, while *child spans* typically correspond to outgoing requests, or other work that is triggered in response to incoming requests.
+This means that root spans shouldn't be created in a context where a root span already exists; a child span is more suitable here.
+Instead, root spans should be created to track work that happens outside of the request lifecycle entirely, such as periodically scheduled work.

 For any of the web frameworks for which we provide [built-in plugins](#what-gets-traced), a root span is automatically started whenever an incoming request is received (in other words, all middleware already runs within a root span).
 If you wish to record a span outside of any of these frameworks, any traced code must run within a root span that you create yourself.